tushar-sharma/tushar-sharma.github.io/_posts/2021-04-08-make-money-stock1.md

 1. get current price of stock

-2. Notify me if the current price is greater than my desired selling price
+2. Prints if the current price is greater than my desired selling price

-3. Notify me if the current price is smaller then my desirec buying prices
+3. Prints if the current price is smaller then my desired buying prices

-I'll be using `reportlab` to generate `pdf` for my output.
+I'll be using `reportlab` library to generate `pdf` for my output.

 Run this command using